Rest energy effects for non-relativistic Fermi fields in external potentials: Introduction

 \section{Introduction}

-Non-relativistic particles (fields), defined through the theory of representations of the Galilei group, are known to acquire spin and magnetic moment \cite{levy}, the properties which were originally believed to be purely relativistic.
+Non-relativistic particles (fields), defined through the theory of representations of the Galilei group, are known to acquire spin and magnetic moment \cite{levy}-\cite{lek}, the properties which were originally believed to be purely relativistic.
 The dynamics of the spin $1/2$ particles is governed by the L\'{e}vy-Leblond (LL) equation, the non-relativistic version of the Dirac equation.
 In \cite{levy}, it was derived in the Dirac way by linearization of the Schr\"{o}dinger equation.

-Another way of deriving the LL equation is by making use of a $(4+1)$-dimensional covariant formulation of Galilean covariance \cite{ap1999} based on an extended space-time approach \cite{takahashi},\cite{omote}.
+Another way of deriving the LL equation is by making use of a $(4+1)$-dimensional covariant formulation of Galilean covariance \cite{ap1999}-\cite{sun2} based on an extended space-time approach \cite{takahashi}-\cite{omote}.
+The idea of such an approach in the non-relativistic framework appeared first in \cite{eisen} and then rediscovered in \cite{duval1985}.
+It was used to study the symmetries of the LL equation in the non-relativistic Chern-Simons electrodynamics \cite{duval1996}.
 A formulation of Galilean covariance in one higher dimension allows us to incorporate into the theory the notion of rest (internal) energy: one of the Casimir invariants of the Galilei group in $(4+1)$-dimensions includes the rest energy operator.
-Reduction to $(3+1)$-dimensions by eliminating the additional, fifth coordinate results in the generalized LL equation with a rest energy contribution \cite{sar2011}.
-A generalized LL equation was also discussed in \cite{hueg2013}.
+Reduction to $(3+1)$ dimensions by eliminating the additional, fifth coordinate results in the generalized LL equation with a rest energy contribution \cite{sar2011}.
+A generalized version of the LL equation was also discussed in \cite{hueg2013}.

-It is often stated that the rest energy is a reference point for the energy of non-relativistic systems and the only effect of taking the rest energy into account is a shift of all energy levels by its value.
-This is equivalent to a change in a phase of wave function.
-In this paper, we aim to show that the rest energy of non-relativistic Fermi particles can have a non-trivial impact on their dynamics.
-We study the GLL equation in external, pseudoscalar potentials to determine how the rest energy affects the bound state spectrum.
+It was shown in \cite{sour} that the rest energy is an additive constant related to the particular structure of the Galilei group and that the relativistic energy does not contain such constant.
+Any additive energy constant including the rest energy can be considered as a reference point for the energy of non-relativistic systems, and the only effect of taking this constant into account is a shift of all energy levels by its value.
+This is equivalent to a phase change in the wave function.
+In this paper, we study the GLL equation in external potentials, and we aim to show that for some external potentials the assumption of rest energy additivity is violated.
+The rest energy term cannot be removed by a shift of energy levels or by redefining the Fermi field components.

+The physical consequences of rest energy in non-relativistic physics have not been studied before.
+Our motivation is to reveal the dynamical effects of rest energy, in particular, its non-trivial impact on the bound state spectrum of non-relativistic Fermi particles.